laurencejbelliott/roswebcomponents/docs/action-functions.md

         - Changes the master audio volume of the robot's speaker by -100%, effectively muting the speaker.
  - rwcActionSay
      - Arguments: `phrase`
     - Description: Asks the robot to speak the given `phrase` using TTS (Text To Speech).
-By default this library uses [MaryTTS](https://github.com/strands-project/strands_ui/tree/hydro-devel/mary_tts), but you can specify an ActionServer name and goal message type for your own TTS ActionServer in `rwc-config.json`.
+By default this library uses [MaryTTS](https://github.com/strands-project/strands_ui/tree/hydro-devel/mary_tts), but you can specify an ActionServer name and goal message type for your own TTS ActionServer in [rwc-config.json](/rwc-config.json) under "actions" > "actionServers" > "speak".
     - Example: `rwcActionSay("Hello world!");`
         - Tells the robot to speak the phrase "Hello world!" using TTS.
+ - And more to follow soon...